wilcoxjay/mypyvy/README.md

 ## Dependencies

-You need python version 3.8.
+You need python version 3.8 because we like to use shiny things.
 Any version of the form 3.8.X should work.

 ```
 python3.8 --version